- Per-user services are created at logon and managed from Registry templates.

 REG.EXE ADD HKLM\System\CurrentControlSet\Services\WpnUserService /v Start /t REG_DWORD /d 4 /f

-If you want to prevent user-based instance creation at login, set UserServiceFlags to 0 in the service template.
-It is a strong blockade that should be tested first in the laboratory..
+If you want to prevent the creation of instances per user upon login, set UserServiceFlags to 0 in the service template.
+This is a strong blocking measure that should be tested in a lab environment first.

 REG.EXE ADD HKLM\System\CurrentControlSet\Services\<Servicio> /v UserServiceFlags /t REG_DWORD /d 0 /f